learn-co-curriculum/dsc-statistical-power-lab/README.md

 ## Let's get started!

-To start, let's import the necessary libraries required for this simuation:.
+To start, let's import the necessary libraries required for this simulation:.

 ```python